solana-foundation/core-community-call/agenda/agenda_10.md

 - Update on 1.16 rollout plan and how to contribute
 - Discussion of the ramificaitions if Firedancer doesn't forward transactions that don't make it into blocks
+- Announcement: Solana RPC forum invitation to participate in the design for RPC v2: [invitation](https://t.me/+9H2wdBTfG8tlNmNh)